CEO of McDonald Marketing

 Thank you for the wonderful presentation you made at our Annual event.
 Everyone I’ve spoken with has stated that they were very impressed with your energy and keen insights.
 We couldn’t have had a better speaker to cap off our event.

-But when the person in the next cube or office is different from you, friction can arise.
+When the person in the next cube or office is different from you, friction can arise.
 Different people may not see eye-to-eye on an issue.
 They may have vastly different approaches to work.
 Their communication styles may be very different.
 Their comfort in working with technology may be miles apart.
-They may see work as a formal environment or one that is casual.
-They may even have different reasons and motivations for working in the first place.
 Cultural backgrounds and norms can differ.
 Even men and women can see situations differently.
 How do you work alongside someone who may be quite different from you, respect those differences and be effective in your role?

 And what about leading a diverse team?
 Leaders face daily the challenges of inspiring, communicating and executing strategy with their teams.
 Now imagine the challenges of leading teams that may be incredibly diverse!
 How does one motivate and lead groups of people who come from different backgrounds?
 How do you do that when people are motivated by different values and view the world and work through different lenses?